TCCS School Staff

 Teachers College Club (TC Clubs) Instructors

 Teachers College Club instructors are TC students that teach enrichment classes in the after-school program.
-Under the direction of TC faculty and staff, club instructors teach in areas such as Creative Art, Math Games, Fit Kids, Music Moves, Robotics, Orchestra, Science Discovery, Creative Technologies, and Choir.
+Under the direction of TC faculty and staff, club instructors teach in areas such as Artistic Dreams, Original Kids, Recorder, Stage Kids, Yoga, Robotics, Orchestra, Science Discovery, Creative Technologies, and Musical Theater.
 Club Instructors guide students to participate in a culminating showcase in May.

 Zankel Fellows provide intervention support in math and reading for 10 hours a week during the school day.
 They work in close collaboration with their host teachers to provide tutoring, small group work, and individualized instruction for students.